diegomarquez/game-builder/README.md

 - Get a cool logo for Game-Builder

-- Tag latest version of game-builder

 - Extensions 2
     - TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
     - Keyboard extension, block keyboard keys when pausing the game ( No Demo )

+- Tag latest version of game-builder

+- Deploy gh-pages

 -Examples v4
     - Use HTML to add some on screen explanation of what is going on